SB01 Manual Superlative™

 Load Custom Tuning Tables

-Import a .tun file to load an existing tuning table directly.
-A .tun file will let you go beyond +-99 cents.
-Press the LOAD button and navigate to a .tun file, and the table will be applied immediately.
+Importing a .tun file allows you to load an existing tuning table directly and go beyond +-99 cents.
+Press the IMPORT .TUN button and navigate to a .tun file, and the table will be applied.

 Preset Tuning Tables